nobutoba/harmonyzku/background_assignment/submission.md

 anyone (or even other smart contracts) may send transactions to it.
-For example, if one contract provides a functionality with the gas amount of 1,000,000 and the other the same functionality with 2,000,000 gas, then the former one is strongly preferred for the following two reasons.
+For example, if one contract provides a functionality with the gas amount of 1,000,000 and the other the same functionality with 2,000,000 gas, then the former one is strongly preferred over the latter one for the following two reasons.

 1.
     Any account which calls the functionality will be able to halve the gas consumption and ETH in turn&mdash;thus **sparing money**.
 1.
-    Any physical instantiation of the EVM is likely to execute less operations since every EVM opcode has the corresponding (static or dynamic) gas cost which reflects the computational complexity of the corresponding operation.
+    Any physical instantiation of the EVM is likely to execute less operations since every EVM opcode has the corresponding (static or dynamic) gas cost reflecting its computational complexity.
-    It is more **eco-friendly** to use the 1,000,000-gas contract than the 2,000,000-gas one.
+    It is thus more **eco-friendly** to use the 1,000,000-gas contract than the 2,000,000-gas one.

 ### A-3.
 What is a hash?